 Raptor Educators spend time with students talking about the birds, explaining why they live with us and how we can ensure their survival out in the wild.
 Raptor staff pass around feathers, giving children an opportunity to touch their softness and discuss how the colors and patterns aid in camouflaging their appearance.
 Often, Preschool students surprise Raptor staff with their already established knowledge of habitats and adaptations!

 Meeting Raptors in the Classroom

 The deep hooting of Orion, our Barred Owl, resonates in the classroom and makes the students laugh with delight.
-When Dory, our Northern Saw-whet Owl comes to visit, children gasp with awe at her diminutive size, but still know that she is a powerful predator with sharp talons.
 Every year, the students also get to meet one of our Bald Eagles – who is as big as they are!

 After spending the year becoming acquainted with the birds, each April, classes hike out to the Raptor Building for a behind-the-scenes tour of where they live and train.
 Students meet the raptors up close, including eagles, owls, hawks, and one American Crow.
 They visit the mews and even get a peek at the kitchen, where they learn that a raptor’s daily diet is far different from their own.

 Inspiring Youth to Care for the Natural World